MichaelOmondi/Blog/README.md

 ## PROJECT  NAME
- - Pitches
+ - Blog

 ## AUTHOR
  - Michael Omondi

  ## DESCRIPTION
- - This is a Python-Flask Application that allows users to create a pitch in only 60 seconds.
-The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+ - This is a Python-Flask Application that allows users to view, like or even create their own blogs The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.

  ## BDD(Behaviour Driven Development)